grafana/mimir/docs/internal/contributing/contributing-to-helm-chart.md

 ## Updating compiled manifests

-We keep a compiled version of the helm chart for each values file in the `ci` directory.
+We keep a compiled version of the helm chart for each values file in the `operations/helm/charts/mimir-distributed/ci` directory and its sub-directories.
 This makes it easy to see how a given PR impacts the final output.

-A PR check will fail if you forget to update the compiled manifests, and you can use `make build-helm-tests` to update them.
+A PR check will fail if you forget to update the compiled manifests, and you can use `make build-helm-tests` to update them and `make check-helm-tests` to verify them.
+The verification runs [static checks](#static-checks) on the compiled manifests and shows any difference to the committed version.

 ## Versioning